 On the other hand, if you had only insured 25% of salary with each insurer (resulting in total cover of 50% of income) then there would be no issues at all.

 Around half of income protection insurers will allow you to cover a maximum of 50% of your gross (taxable) earnings; however this does depend on your level of earnings as some insurers will allow a higher proportion for lower incomes.

 Other insurers will allow you to cover up to 65% of earnings but it just means that the choice of insurers is very limited.
-It is important to note that the benefit paid out by personal income protection is tax-free.
+It is important to note that any benefit payment from a personal income protection policy is paid tax-free.

 For some people who earn a low level of income it will be the case that gross and net earnings are very similar (given the personal tax allowance).

-This can cause issues gaining enough cover as nearly all insurers base the level of cover on gross rather than net salary and often leads people think about trying to take out two income protection policies.
+This can cause issues gaining enough cover as nearly all insurers base the level of cover on gross rather than net salary which often leads people to think about trying to take out two income protection policies to cover their outgoings.

-If this applies to you please pop us a call as there are a very small number of plans that do not take earnings into account, just so long as you’re working more than 16 hours per week.
-The Bills & Things plan by The Exeter is one such example.
+If this applies to you please don’t hesitate to pop us a call on 02084327333 or email firstname.lastname@example.org as there are a very small number of plans that do not take earnings into account, just so long as you’re working more than 16 hours per week.

 When taking out cover through your limited company most providers require the policy to be set-up by an expert adviser.
 If you need any help please do not hesitate to pop us a call on 02084327333 or email email@example.com.

 We started Drewberry because we were tired of being treated like a number and not getting the service we all deserve when it comes to things as important as protecting our health and our finances.
 Below are just a few reasons why it makes sense to let us help.